ls4154/YCSB-cpp/README.md

  * Small changes to make it behave more like the original YCSB
  * Supported Databases: LevelDB, RocksDB, LMDB, WiredTiger

+For detailed instructions to run artifact evaluation, see `README-ae.md`.

 # Build YCSB-cpp

 ## Build with Makefile on POSIX